-5.11 Gambling: No student shall participate in any type of gambling activity as defined by state law or that involves the wagering or betting of services, money or other items.
+5.11 Gambling: No student shall gamble or solicit others to gamble or participate in any type of gambling activity as defined by state law or that involves the wagering or betting of services, money or other items.
+Gambling includes, but is not limited to, betting on any game or event, shooting dice, matching, card games, or any other games for money and/or things of value.
 Students may not possess gambling devices to be used in gambling activity (e.g., dice, cards).
+Participation in a raffle or other game sponsored by a school organization and approved by school administration will not be a violation of this rule.

-mentary Middle/High MINIMUM MAXIMUM MINIMUM MAXIMUM Local school interventions 3 days detention Local school interventions 3 days ISS 3 days detention 3 days OSS Saturday school and/or 3 days ISS 3 days OSS Local school interventions 3 days detention Local school3 days detentioninterventions3 days OSS Local school3 days detentionLocal schoolinterventionsinterventions3 days detention3 days OSSSaturday school
+5.11 Elementary Middle/High Level 1 - 2 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense School based school interventions 3 days detention School based school interventions 3 days ISS 2 nd Offense + 3 days detention 3 days OSS Saturday school and/or 3 days ISS 3 days OSS Combination of School based interventions, supports, and disciplinary response may be appropriate

-- 5.12 GANG RELATED ACTIVITY: A "gang" is defined as any group or association of three or more persons, whether formal or informal, which encourages, solicits, promotes, urges, counsels, furthers, advocates, condones, assists, causes, advises, procures, or abets any illegal or disruptive activity or behavior of any kind, whether on or off school campuses or school property. - 5.12.1 Displaying Gang Affiliation: No student shall hold himself/herself out as a member of a gang, including displaying gang tattoos and displaying gang symbols.
+- 5.12 GANG RELATED ACTIVITY: A "gang" is defined as any group of three or more people with a common name or common identifying signs, symbols, tattoos, graffiti, attire or other distinguishing characteristics which engage in any of the following: commission, attempted commission, conspiracy to commit, or solicitation, coercion, or intimidation of another person to commit offenses such as, but not limited to, rape, aggravated sexual battery, violence, possession or use of a weapon, or trespass or damage to property resulting from any act of gang related painting on, tagging, marking on, writing on, or creating any form of graffiti on school or personal property.
+Students will not engage in acts of gang-related activities and affiliations.
+Prohibited acts include wearing or possessing gang-related apparel, conveying membership or affiliation with a gang, gang-related solicitation, violence, threats, defacement of school or personal property by painting, tagging, marking, writing, or creating any form of graffiti, etc. - 5.12.1 Displaying Gang Affiliation: No student shall hold himself/herself out as a member of a gang which may include, but is not limited to, verbal identification, displaying gang tattoos or other gang related paraphernalia, displaying gang symbols, or participating in creating or displaying gang-related graffiti.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.

+5.12.1 Elementary Middle/High

+MINIMUM MAXIMUM MINIMUM MAXIMUM

+Level 1 School based 3 days of Detention School based 3 days of Detention OR ISS

+Interventions & Interventions &

+Alternatives to Alternatives to

+Suspension Suspension

+Level 2 1 day of ISS & 3 days OSS and 1 day of Saturday 3 days OSS and School

+School based School based School OR ISS & based Interventions

+Interventions Interventions School based

+Interventions

-5.12.1 Elementary Middle/High MINIMUM MAXIMUM MINIMUM MAXIMUM Level 1 Local Interventions 3 days of Detention Local Interventions & 3 days of Detention OR ISS & Alternatives to Alternatives to Suspension Suspension Level 2 1 day of ISS & Local 3 days OSS and Local 1 day of Saturday 3 days OSS and Local Interventions Interventions School OR ISS & Local Interventions Interventions Parent confe erence should occur pri or to student return to so chool Contact Safe Contact Safety and Security - Criminal charges may apply Combinatio n of local interventions, supports, and disciplinar y response may be appro priate
+Parent conference should occur prior to student return to school Contact Safety and Security - Criminal charges may apply Combination of School based interventions, supports, and disciplinary response may be appropriate